Measured Irrigation Videos

 You can adjust the irrigation frequency by changing the evaporator

 (uploaded 23 January 2019, duration 9:27)

 This video is for smallholders using gravity feed drip irrigation on a small plot of land.
 Water is automatically pumped from the farm pond to the header tank.
 At sunset each evening, all your plants will be automatically watered by measured irrigation.
-The kit allows a farmer to become involved in income generating activities away from the farm; for example, travelling to the market to sell produce.
+The kit allows a farmer to become involved in income generating activities away from the farm.

 (uploaded 18 May 2018, duration 6:32)